What is medical care?

 We can arrange for homemakers to assist with light housekeeping, meal preparation and laundry.
 We also have personal care providers to help with more hands-on care.

 What is Senior Care in the home?

-The goal of Senior Care in the home is to allow seniors to remain independent, in their homes as long as possible.
-It is care provided by a professional caregiver, companion, homemaker, nursing assistant or home health aides to assist with the non-medical, daily care needs, to help keep seniors independent.
+The goal of Senior Care in the home is to allow seniors to remain independent, in their homes, as long as possible.
+It is care provided by a professional caregiver, companion, homemaker, nursing assistant or home health aide to assist with the non-medical, daily care needs, to help keep seniors independent.
 Our agency is insured and all of our staff are screened thoroughly.

 What types of payment methods do you accept?